udit-166/Railway-App-Backend/README.md

    - Utilizes **Spring Boot (Java)** and **Django (Python)** in the same application for domain-specific tasks.

 3. **Polyglot Persistence:**
-   - Support for multiple databases ensures optimized storage solutions.
+   - Combines **MySQL** for long-term data storage and **Redis** for short-lived OTPs.

 4. **High Security:**
-   - Implements OTP-based verification for secure user authentication and ensures secure payment gateways.
+   - Implements Redis for temporary and secure OTP management, alongside OTP-based authentication and payment gateway security.

 ---